Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Alternative Feature Selection

 We drop the original FCBF's threshold on feature-target correlation and maximize the latter instead, as in the univariate-filter case.
 This change could produce large feature sets that contain many low-quality features.
 As a countermeasure, one can constrain the feature-set sizes, as we do in our experiments.
 Additionally, one could also filter out the features with low target correlation before optimization.
 Further, we keep FCBF's constraints on feature-feature correlation.
 In particular, we prevent the simultaneous selection of two features if the correlation between them is at least as high as one of the features' correlation to the target.
 Since the condition~$q(X_{\cdot{}j_1},y) \leq q(X_{\cdot{}j_2}, X_{\cdot{}j_1})$ in Equation~\ref{eq:afs:fcbf} does not depend on the decision variables~$s$, one can check whether it holds before formulating the optimization problem and add the corresponding linear constraint $s_{j_1} + s_{j_2} \leq 1$ only for feature pairs where it is needed.

 \paragraph{mRMR}

-Minimal Redundancy Maximum Relevance (mRMR)~\cite{peng2005feature} combines two criteria, i.e., feature relevance and feature redundancy.
+Minimal Redundancy Maximal Relevance (mRMR)~\cite{peng2005feature} combines two criteria, i.e., feature relevance and feature redundancy.
 Relevance corresponds to the dependency between features and prediction target, which should be maximized, as for univariate filters.
 Redundancy, in turn, corresponds to the dependency between features, which should be minimized.
 Both terms are averaged over the selected features.
 Using a bivariate dependency measure~$q(\cdot)$, the objective is maximizing the following difference between relevance and redundancy:

 If one knows the feature-set size $\sum_{j=1}^{n} s_j$ to be a constant~$k$, the denominators of both fractions are constant, so the objective leads to a quadratic-programming problem~\cite{nguyen2014effective, rodriguez2010quadratic}.
-If one additionally replaces each product terms $s_{j_1} \cdot s_{j_2}$ according to Equation~\ref{eq:afs:product-linear}, the problem becomes linear.
+If one additionally replaces each product term $s_{j_1} \cdot s_{j_2}$ according to Equation~\ref{eq:afs:product-linear}, the problem becomes linear.
 However, there is a more efficient linearization~\cite{nguyen2009optimizing, nguyen2010towards}, which we use in our experiments:

 Here, $A_{j_1}$ is the sum of all redundancy terms related to the feature with index~$j_1$, i.e., the summed dependency value between this feature and all other selected features.
-Thus, one can use one real-valued auxiliary variable $z_j$ for each feature instead of one new binary variable for each pair of features.
+Thus, one can use one real-valued auxiliary variable $z_j$ for each feature instead of one new binary variable for each pair of features. $A_j$ does not need a separate variable but can be directly inserted in the subsequent constraint, so we wrote `$:=$' instead of `$=$'.
 Since redundancy should be minimized, $z_j$ assumes the value of $A_j$ with equality if the feature with index~$j$ is selected~($s_j=1$) and is zero otherwise ($s_j=0$).
 To this end, $M$ is a large positive value that deactivates the constraint $z_j \geq A_j$ if $s_j=0$.

 Since Equation~\ref{eq:afs:mrmr-linear} assumes the feature-set size~$k \in \mathbb{N}$ to be user-defined before optimization, it requires fewer auxiliary variables and constraints than the more general formulation in~\cite{nguyen2009optimizing, nguyen2010towards}.
 Additionally, in accordance with~\cite{nguyen2014effective}, we assign a value of zero to the self-redundancy terms $q(X_{\cdot{}j},X_{\cdot{}j})$, effectively excluding them from the objective function.
 Thus, the redundancy term uses $k \cdot (k-1)$ instead of $k^2$ for averaging.